Driving with an Out-of-Province License

 - Successfully complete a driving test.

-Please note: If you have just moved to Prince Edward Island from outside Canada, helpful information about driving and licensing is available in multiple languages at PEI Association for Newcomers to Canada/Driving and Registering a Car.
+Note: If you have just moved to Prince Edward Island from outside Canada, helpful information about driving and licensing is available in multiple languages at PEI Association for Newcomers to Canada/Driving and Registering a Car.

 What documents do I need to exchange my license at Access PEI?